nickjj/ansible-rails/README.md

 Capistrano v2's code base is also buggy, no longer maintained and a nightmare to wade through. v3 is better but it's still slow.

 Another issue I have with capistrano is that it's another tool that you need to learn and maintain.
-I don't want to use a tool to provision my infrastructure and then use another tool to deploy applications.
+I don't want to use a tool to provision my infrastructure and then use another tool to deploy my applications.
 I also don't want to keep track of my infrastructure in 2 places or have to write custom tooling to glue both tools together in a way that half way works and is brittle.
 Luckily ansible was created to solve this exact issue.

 Lastly the deploy process is overly complicated.
 You don't need the concept of a "current" release, a bunch of symlinks and rollbacks.
 Rollbacks should be handled by fixing your code or just simply rollback your code in git and deploy the last working version.